Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Discussion

-The NOX22, SST23 and LMC23 diagnostics, however, all underpredict the metallicity of the host galaxy of GRB~090323, under the assumption that the absorption line metallicity for this GRB is representative of the average galaxy disc metallicity.
-In contrast, the DKS16 \NtwoStwo\ diagnostic gives metallicities that are in very good agreement with the absorption metallicities for the three galaxies in our sample with \nii\ and \sii\ line detections (host galaxy of GRB~090323 and galaxy counterparts to the QSO-DLAS J0441-4313 and J1544+5912; see Fig.~\ref{fig:ZabsvslogR}, bottom right panel).
+It is therefore not clear what the origin is of the large disagreement between the absorption and NOX22 and LMC23 emission line metallicities for the host galaxy of GRB~090323, with both the possibility of either enhanced \Rthree\ and \Rtwo\ line ratios, or of an enhanced N/O ratio, implying an atypical ISM in a potentially merging galaxy.
 The \NtwoStwo\ diagnostic has also been found to give good agreement with the metallicities of \hii\ regions predicted by the BPASS \citep[Binary Population and Spectral Synthesis;][]{seb16,esx+17,xse18}, and metallicity gradients predicted by the modified {\sc L-Galaxies} 2000 galaxy evolution model \citep{yhf+21}.
-The \NtwoStwo\ diagnostic has the further advantage that it is insensitive to dust extinction and all required lines can be detected with a single filter/grating combination \citep{dks+16}.
-Deeper observations are however necessary to detect the weaker \nii\ and \sii\ line doublets in all but the most metal right galaxies in our sample.
-It should be possible to further verify the robustness of the \NtwoStwo\ diagnostic with future, more sensitive JWST observations.
+Although this may be a byproduct of assumptions made on the N/O-O/H relation in these simulations.
+It should be possible to further verify the robustness of the \NtwoStwo\ diagnostic with future, more sensitive JWST observations capable of detecting the weaker \nii\ and \sii\ line doublets in all but the most metal right galaxies in our sample.